adil-adysh/plan-flow/.github/instructions/recovery_service.instructions.md

         occurrences: dict[str, TaskOccurrence],
         tasks: dict[str, TaskDefinition],
         now: datetime,
+        calendar: CalendarPlanner,
+        scheduled_occurrences: list[TaskOccurrence],
+        working_hours: list[WorkingHours],
+        slot_pool: list[TimeSlot],
+        max_per_day: int
     ) -> list[TaskOccurrence]:
-        """Recover retry or recurrence for missed tasks.
+        """Return new retry or recurrence occurrences for missed tasks."""

-        Returns a list of new TaskOccurrences that should be scheduled next.
-        """
 ````

 ---

 ## ⚙️ Constraints

-* Only recover tasks with state "missed" or "pending" and `scheduled_for < now`
+* Only recover tasks with state `"missed"` or `"pending"` and `scheduled_for < now`
-* If recurrence is enabled, generate the next occurrence
+* If recurrence is enabled → generate next scheduled occurrence
-* If retries remain, reschedule based on retry interval
+* If retry policy allows → generate retry with correct delay
-* Use helper methods from `TaskScheduler`
+* Use `TaskScheduler` to calculate next occurrence or retry
-* Do **not** modify inputs — return new `TaskOccurrence`s only
+* Use `CalendarPlanner` to enforce per-day caps and availability
+* Inputs must remain unmodified
+* Return only valid occurrences that fit user’s available time

 ---